Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9D

 Memory Aid

-Real-World Application
+Real-World Example

 You're tuning a Yagi.
 You make the rear element longer than resonance - it becomes a reflector (current lags, pushes energy forward).
 You make the front element shorter than resonance - it becomes a director (current leads, pulls energy forward).
 By adjusting lengths, you control the phase relationships that make the Yagi work properly.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Yagi parasitic elements, Phase shift, Reflector vs director, Element length
+Yagi parasitic elements Phase shift Reflector vs director Element length

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9D topic.